centreon/centreon-engine/doc/user/configuration/advanced/distributed_monitoring.rst

 When Centreon Engine detects that the service results are stale and runs the service-is-stale command, the check_dummy plugin is executed and the service will go into a critical state.
-This would likely cause notifications to be sent out, so you'll know that there's a problem.

 Performing Host Checks
 ======================